Saima223/Portfolio/README.md

 # Description

 This Simple Portfolio Project is a basic web page that showcases a personal portfolio.
-The primary purpose of this project is to provide a practical example for learning Git commands and workflow, here is the blog [ https://hashnode.com/@saima223 ].
+The primary purpose of this project is to provide a practical example for learning Git commands and workflow, "How to Use Git in Real Projects: Key Git Commands Explained" here is the blog --> [ https://hashnode.com/@saima223 ].

 ## Getting Started